 church that they built, consecrated in 1280, extending the abbey, was much smaller than

-the one we see today, and faced in the opposite direction.
-The current
+the one we see today, and faced in the opposite direction, towards the

 church was begun shortly after, in 1340, but work was slow - the old church was still

 being used in 1415, but it was demolished shortly after this date to

 complete the east end of the nave, work having been begun at the west end.
 The new

 church was finished in 1442 - its façade finished around this time - and consecrated in 1492.
 Its plan is attributed to Fra Scipione Bon, who has a tomb in the church.
 The monastery dates from 1256,

 being renovated after a fire in 1390 and having two cloisters, one by